Towards a theory of dissipative Dark Matter I: the Born limit: Energy-differential cross sections

 We continue by considering the case of a short-range mediated force.
 The squared dipole emission amplitude, averaged over the initial spins, summed over the final ones, and integrated over the direction of the emitted particle is

-Similarly to the case of long-range mediation, we find back a model-independence of the kinematic structure in the emission amplitude.
+Similarly to the case of long-range mediation, we find that the kinematic part of the dipole emission amplitude is model-independent.
 In the current scenario, where the mediator and the emitted particle differ, primed coupling constants $(\prime)$ are introduced that describe the mutual interaction of the colliding DM pair.
 Therefore, the modified dipole emission factors $\mathcal{F_D}$ for fermionic DM candidates now read

 For scalar DM candidates, the dipole emission factors contain both, the contribution from external leg and contact emission diagrams, Fig.~\ref{inifini} and Fig.~\ref{Contacts},